Doag/PL-SQL-Conventions/articles/codedocs.md

 Code documentation is done within the package body.
 If done the following way, the documentation can be extracted any time you want (just like with Javadoc).
-If you want to prevent the extraction, please use ! as seen in this example:
+If you want to prevent the extraction, please use ! instead of * as seen in this example:
 ```
 /*!
  * Internal logging procedure.